1. General Information

 6.4.
 Anti-Malware Scan Interface for the databox

 6.5.
-Change default website
+Changing the default website

 This guide is intended for making an existing BMD NTCS installation as secure as possible.
 To this effect, it describes and recommends settings for both the operating system and for BMD NTCS.